wkaisertexas/HoosOnTask/docs/phase-2.md

 - Have you ever participated in a group project at UVA and if so what method of communication did your group use?

- - Philosophy class group presentations twice a semester, used imessage got phone numbers at the end of class
+ - Philosophy class group presentations twice a semester, used iMessage got phone numbers at the end of class

 - How effective was this service?

- - Was pretty effective, group did not need to meet many times, the time organization system was poor, imessage isn't the best interface for polling people, because it is just a message board
+ - Was pretty effective, group did not need to meet many times, the time organization system was poor, iMessage isn't the best interface for polling people, because it is just a message board

 - What were you trying to accomplish in the communication service?